 In this case, it is necessary to put air purifier into the list of essential home appliance.

-Air purifiers can absorb, decompose or convert various air pollutants (generally including decoration pollution such as PM2.5, dust, pollen, odor, formaldehyde, bacteria, allergens, etc.) it is an effective media for improving air quality.
+Air purifiers can absorb, decompose or convert various air pollutants (generally including decoration pollution such as PM2.5, dust, pollen, odor, formaldehyde, bacteria, allergens, etc.)which is an effective product to improve air cleanliness.

 - How do I know if I have an indoor air quality problem?